Dolphin-Bunny/Repl.it-Minecraft-Server/README.md

 There isn't really anything you can do for this that I know of except move to a different hosting provider.

 #### Server stopping (after repl.it page is closed)
-You can try creating a https monitor on uptimerobot for the webpage of the server.
+You can try creating a https monitor on uptimerobot for the webpage of the server, or just leave the repl.it page open.